hyperledger-labs/splice/cluster/README.md

   account and send documentation to the external user.
 * Once the account has been confirmed, the ticket can be closed.

-### Available Cluster Services

-Provided you are connecting through one of the listed VPNs, a full list of services provided through the cluster is available via `cncluster ports`.

 ### Connecting Locally Hosted Canton Network Apps to a Cluster

 The preferred way to connect a locally hosted Canton Network App to a